On the ballot: Tucson City Council seats, council pay, minimum wage; Help us do interviews

 Candidates invited: Alan Harwell Jr. (R), Lucy LiBosha (I) and Kevin Dahl (D)

 If approved, Prop.
-206 would increase the minimum wage within Tucson city limits each year until it reached $15 an hour in Jan.
+206 would increase the minimum wage within Tucson city limits each year until it reaches $15 an hour on Jan.
 1, 2025.
 Increases each year after that would be tied to inflation.
 The measure would also create an enforcement mechanism within Tucson government.